 "

 My own tournament ended in level seven.
-I got 17 blinds in pre-flop with AK verses AQ to no avail"
+I got 17 blinds in pre-flop with AK verses AQ to no avail"A few observations on the event.

-The antes
+The antes:

 It may seem a small thing in the overall scheme but It's inexcusable to have ante's of 1/16th & 1/20th of a bigblind in a major tournament.
 Like who the hell produces the structure because it's certainly not someone that understands tournament structures.
 How hard can it be to consult someone on what a proper ante to BB ratio should be.
 As I said it may see a small issue but its unprofessional and looks bad to oversea visitors.
 Having said that it's something that's easily fixed and the overall structure has come on heaps with the increased starting stack.
 I remember playing the IO in 2006, with a 10k starting stack, no repeat 150/300, or 500/1000, 1200/2400 levels.